 Micro-Radian Instruments offers two visual alignment autocollimators.
 Visual autocollimators rely on the operator's eye to act as the photodetector.
 Micro-Radian visual autocollimators project a pinhole image.
 The operator views the reflected image(s) through an eyepiece (MRA-50) or on a computer monitor (CCD-100D).
 Visual autocollimators are ideal for applications including checking the face parallelism of optical windows and wedges or to line up laser rod ends.
 All Micro-Radian visual autocollimators are fix-focused on infinity, making them suitable for use at any working distance.
-Both autocollimators come with an incandescent light source; however, an optional white LED light source is available.
+Both autocollimators come with a white LED light source.

 Max Angular Range